 Reality therapy, on the other hand, emphasizes the present.
-The goal is to change current behavior in order to address a mental health issue.
+The goal is to change current behavior in order to address mental health conditions and improve relationships.

 Additionally, reality therapy rejects the idea of mental illness.
 Dr. Glasser believed that people aren’t mentally ill, they just choose inappropriate behaviors to satisfy their needs instead.

 Not all health professionals accept reality therapy.
 Some criticize it due to its: